Study the Bible.

 not used for doctrine - if it can have different translations (with

-different meanings), or it is in conflict with a Bible theme, or
+different meanings), is in conflict with the spoken word of God, or it is in conflict with a Bible theme, or

 commentators indicate that there are problems with the source documents.